afrendeiro/afrendeiro.github.io/_posts/2019-12-13-chromium_modeling.md

 That's exactly what the *scifi* concept introduces: by labeling all molecules of the transcriptome of each cell, one is able to reduce the number of colisions linearly by the number of unique round1 combinations.
 Modeling the nuclei loading procedure on the Chromium device shows that it is theoretically possible to load up to \~1 million pre-labeled nuclei with the scifi method into the Chromium device with an acceptable collision rate.

+*Thank you to Nikolaus Fortelny for feedback on this post.*

 # Appendix